Do you have persistent ingrown toenails that don’t respond to regular treatment?

 What is Nail Surgery?

 A minor surgical procedure to remove part or all the nail.
-Usually a chemical (phenol) is then applied to prevent the nail or part of, from regrowing.
+Usually a chemical (phenol or sodium hydroxide) is then applied to prevent the nail or part of, from regrowing.
 However not all situations require permanent removal of the nail.

 How is nail surgery performed by the team at The Woodvale Podiatrist?